containers/podman.io_old/getting-started/installation.md

 maybe required in some cases if Podman cannot be installed without it.
 The build sources for the Kubic packages can be found [here](https://gitlab.com/rhcontainerbot/buildah/-/tree/debian/debian).

-CAUTION: On Ubuntu 20.10 and newer, we highly recommend you use podman, skopeo and buildah ONLY from EITHER the Kubic repo OR the official Ubuntu repos.
+CAUTION: On Ubuntu 20.10 and newer, we highly recommend you use Buildah, Podman and Skopeo ONLY from EITHER the Kubic repo OR the official Ubuntu repos.
 Mixing and matching may lead to unpredictable situations including installation conflicts.

 ```bash